Windows 11 BSOD

 How to Change the Path for Windows Device Drivers

-When you are using hardware devices in Windows, Windows will install a device driver for each hardware device.
-Many devices are supported by Windows itself.
-And in some cases, you will need to install additional drivers.
-Windows can search the Internet for a device driver, or you will be prompted for a location where Windows can find the driver for the new hardware device.
+Whenever using hardware devices in Microsoft Windows, Windows will install a device driver for each hardware device.
+Many devices are supported by Windows itself, especially in the latest Windows versions.
+But in some cases, you will need to install additional drivers.
+During driver installation Windows can search on the Internet for a device driver, or you will be prompted for a location where Windows can find the driver for the new hardware device.

 But in some cases even supported devices are not recognized by Windows.
 That could be because the driver is missing or corrupt.
 Another option is that Windows does not look in the right place for the driver.
 The location where Windows looks for device drivers by default is C:\Windows\Inf (since the inf files are used to match a device with a driver).

 Since the installation path for Windows can vary, this path for Windows device drivers is actually configured as %SystemRoot%\Inf.
-In this, the %SystemRoot% refers to an environment variable that always points to the right installation path for Windows.
+In this, the %SystemRoot% refers to an environment variable that always points to the right path for the Windows installation.

 The path for Windows device drivers in the registry

-This driver location is stored in the Windows registry.
-The registry key that is used to store the driver path is:
+The driver location is stored in the Windows registry.
+And the registry key that is used to store the driver path is:

 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\DevicePath